okta/odyssey/packages/docs/components/button.md

 <Description>

-In Odyssey there are five Button variants: Primary, Secondary, Danger, Clear, and Overlay.
+In Odyssey there are five Button variants: Primary, Secondary, Danger, Clear, and Dismiss.

 </Description>